amarzullo-sketch/Undervalued-NBA-players/README.md

 └── LICENSE

 Methodology

-1. Data Loading
+Data Loading
 Each dataset is loaded using pandas, with columns renamed and standardized to enable reliable merging across sources.

-2. Data Cleaning
+Data Cleaning

-Salaries are converted from raw dollars to millions for interpretability
+- Salaries are converted from raw dollars to millions for interpretability

-Minutes played are converted to numeric values
+- Minutes played are converted to numeric values

-Players with missing or invalid data are removed
+- Players with missing or invalid data are removed

-3. Filtering
+Filtering
 To avoid misleading results from small sample sizes, players must meet a minimum minutes threshold:

 MIN_MINUTES = 800

-This roughly corresponds to consistent rotational players across a season.
+This roughly corresponds to consistent rotational players across a full NBA season.

-4. Value Metric
+Value Metric

-A value score is computed as:

 value_score = RAPTOR_total / salary_millions

-This measures impact per dollar spent, allowing fair comparison across contracts of different sizes.
+This metric measures impact per dollar spent, allowing fair comparison across contracts of different sizes.

-5. Ranking
+Ranking
 Players are ranked by value score, and the top performers are saved to a CSV file for inspection.

 Output